ReCoded-Org/curriculum-backend-readings/module8-typescript/r2-typescript-node-express/README.md

 const add = (x: number, y: number): number => x + y;
 ```

-You can use Interfaces, Object types, Classes or any other Types from TypeScript.
+You can use Interfaces, Object types, Classes, or any other Types from TypeScript.

 You can anytime look at the compiled JS files in the dist folder and see what your TypeScript code gets compiled to.